Young Marx: The publication of the "early writings"

-The factors contributing to a delay of interest in the young Marx were not merely intellectual.
-The publication of Marx's early writings arrived against a backdrop of Marxism being increasingly identified with the Soviet Union and an "orthodox" interpretation of Marxist theory that had been codified by the Soviet state.
-This version of Marxism found it difficult to square the language and concerns of Marx's early works with its own worldview.
+The factors contributing to a delay of interest in the young Marx were not merely intellectual, but also political.
+The publication of Marx's early writings arrived against a backdrop of Marxism being increasingly identified with the Soviet Union and an "orthodox" interpretation of Marxist theory that had been codified by the Third International.
+This version of Marxism struggled to reconcile Marx’s early works with its own ideological framework.
 The editor of the Marx-Engels-Gesamtausgabe, David Ryazanov, was forced into internal exile within the Soviet Union, before being executed in the great purges in 1938.
-Soviet Marxism pigeonholed Marx's early writings as a blind alley.
-A salient example of this is the decision by the East German Institute of Marxism-Leninism to exclude the Economic and Philosophical Manuscripts from its Marx-Engels Werke and publish them in a separate volume.
+Soviet Marxism dismissed Marx's early writings as a theoretical dead end.
+A conspicuous example of this is the decision by the East German Institute of Marxism-Leninism to exclude the Economic and Philosophical Manuscripts from its Marx-Engels Werke and publish them in a separate volume.

 In other quarters, the early writings were welcomed precisely because they appeared to cast doubt on the authority of Soviet Marxism.
 Prior to their discovery, the groundwork for an understanding of their importance had been laid by two books published in 1923 - Karl Korsch's Marxism and Philosophy and György Lukács's History and Class Consciousness.
 Korsch and Lukács emphasized the Hegelian element to Marx, seeming to criticize official Marxism from the more open and critical position of the young Marx.

 In 1932, an alternative volume of the Economic and Philosophic Manuscripts edited by Siegfried Landshut and J-P Mayer appeared.
 Landshut and Mayer claimed that the Manuscripts revealed the previously hidden thread that ran throughout Marx’s entire output, allowing his later work to be understood properly for the first time.
 Herbert Marcuse argued that the Manuscripts demonstrated the philosophical foundations of Marxism, putting "the entire theory of 'scientific socialism' on a new footing".
-In the Manuscripts Marshall Berman believed he had discovered "something special": "Marx, but not communism".
+Similarly, in the Manuscripts Marshall Berman believed he had discovered "something special": "Marx, but not communism".